 Project impacts regarding fire services are evaluated by the LAFD on a project-byproject basis.
 A project's land use, fire-related needs, and whether the project site meets the recommended response distance and fire safety requirements, as well as project design features that would reduce the demand for fire protection, are taken into consideration.
 Beyond the standards set forth in the Los Angeles Fire Code, consideration is given to the project size and components, required fire-flow, response distance for engine and truck companies, fire hydrant sizing and placement standards, access, and potential to use or store hazardous materials.
-Further evaluation of impacts considers whether or not the development of a project would create the need for a new fire station or expansion, relocation, or consolidation of an existing facility to accommodate increased demand.
-Consultation with the LAFD is also conducted to determine the project's effect on fire protection and emergency medical services.
+Further evaluation of impacts considers whether or not a proposed development would create the need for a new fire station or expansion, relocation, or consolidation of an existing facility to accommodate increased demand.
+Consultation with the LAFD is also conducted to determine the Project's effect on fire protection and emergency medical services.

-25 City of Los Angeles Department of City Planning, ZIMAS, Parcel Profile Report for APNs 5164-010-003; -004; -005, http://zimas.lacity.org/, accessed April 17, 2023.
+23 City of Los Angeles Department of City Planning, ZIMAS, Parcel Profile Report for APNs 5545-006-029; 005-005; 005-022, http://zimas.lacity.org/, accessed June 15, 2023.